City of Bankstown: Civic Tower

-In 1989, Council commissioned a new 14-storey "Civic Tower" office building at 66-72 Rickard Road to accommodate additional Council staff, state government agencies, and rented office space.
+In 1989, Council commissioned a new 14-storey "Civic Tower" office building at 66-72 Rickard Road to accommodate additional council staff, state government agencies, and rented office space.
 With construction beginning in 1990, the tower was complete by 1991.
-The Civic Tower became the primary Council offices from 1997–1999 following the destruction of the Administration Building.
+The Civic Tower became the primary Council offices from 1997 to 1999 following the destruction of the Administration Building.

 Demographics

 At the 2011 Census, there were 182,352 people in the Bankstown local government area, of these 49.3% were male and 50.7% were female.
 Aboriginal and Torres Strait Islander people made up 0.8% of the population.
 The median age of people in the City of Bankstown was 35 years, which is slightly lower than the national median of 37 years.
 Children aged 0 – 14 years made up 21.7% of the population and people aged 65 years and over made up 13.7% of the population.
 Of people in the area aged 15 years and over, 52.1% were married and 11.0% were either divorced or separated.

 Population growth in the City of Bankstown between the 2001 Census and the 2006 Census was 3.43%; and in the subsequent five years to the 2011 Census, population growth was 6.96%.
 When compared with total population growth of Australia for the same periods, being 5.78% and 8.32% respectively, population growth in Bankstown local government area was approximately 75% of the national average.
 The median weekly income for residents within the City of Bankstown was slightly lower than the national average.

 At the 2011 Census, the proportion of residents in the Bankstown local government area who stated their ancestry as Lebanese, was in excess of eight times the national average.
 The proportion of residents who stated an affiliation with Islam was in excess of eleven times the national average.
 Meanwhile, as at the Census date, the area was linguistically diverse, with Arabic or Vietnamese languages spoken in 30% of households, both languages approximately seven times the national averages.